India's STC gets highest bid at $302/T in wheat export tender

-NEW DELHI, April 16 (Reuters) - India’s State Trading Corp has received the highest bid at $302 per tonne from a Hamburg-based global trader in its latest wheat export tender, trade sources said on Tuesday.
+NEW DELHI, March 26 (Reuters) - India’s state-run State Trading Corp has received the highest bid at $302 per tonne from Dubai-based trader Emmsons Gulf in its latest wheat export tender, trade sources said on Tuesday.

-Last month, STC issued a tender to export 70,000 tonnes of wheat for shipments by June 10 from the southern port of Chennai.
+On March 6, STC had issued a tender to export 30,000 tonnes of wheat for shipments by April 30 from the western port of New Mangalore.

 State-run companies such as MMTC, STC and PEC have been floating export tenders to ship out wheat from overflowing government warehouses since July 2012.